wildonion/gem/README.md

 * behavioural GVM (graph virtual machine) using `Rc` and `RefCell` of each player collected by the history of each event's phases to build mmr engine

-* complete ecq, the event collaboration queue engine for the conse panel actix server
+* complete ecq, the event collaboration queue engine for the conse panel actix server using BPF tech